ly-schneider/bless2n-food-system/bfs-cloud/README.md

 ```

 ### App URLs via Key Vault
-- Terraform provisions a Key Vault with editable placeholder secrets for cross-app URLs:
+- Terraform provisions a Key Vault; apps reference the following secret names (not auto-created to avoid overwriting existing values):
   - `backend-url`: public HTTPS URL for the backend (used by frontend `NEXT_PUBLIC_API_BASE_URL` and `BACKEND_INTERNAL_URL`).
   - `frontend-url`: public HTTPS URL for the frontend (used by backend `SECURITY_TRUSTED_ORIGINS`, `JWT_ISSUER`, `PUBLIC_BASE_URL`).
-- Update these values in Azure Portal > Key Vaults > `<kv-name>` > Secrets to avoid circular dependencies on FQDNs.
+- Create or update these secrets in Azure Portal > Key Vaults > `<kv-name>` > Secrets, or via CI/CD.
 - The previous `shared_config` module and its separate env have been removed; no extra Terraform step is required.

 ### Two-State Layout (Staging & Prod)